lordbord/starsearch/README.md

 - **TOFU Security**: Trust On First Use certificate management keeps you safe
 - **Beautiful TUI**: Clean, styled interface with syntax highlighting for Gemini documents
 - **Fast & Lightweight**: Native Go performance with minimal resource usage
+- **Session Persistence**: Automatically save and restore tabs, scroll positions, and browsing state
+- **Preset Themes**: Choose from 8 built-in color themes or customize your own
+- **Address Bar Autocomplete**: Smart suggestions from history and bookmarks as you type
+- **History Browser**: Browse and search your full browsing history with keyboard navigation
+- **Page Caching**: Fast page loads with configurable cache (TTL and size limits)
 - **History Navigation**: Full back/forward navigation with persistent history
 - **Bookmarks**: Save and manage your favorite Gemini capsules
 - **Tab Support**: Browse multiple capsules simultaneously with full tab management